13 Things You Didn’t Know About Space Travel

 The first astronauts to Mars may be departing sooner than you realize

-In March, President Trump ordered NASA to get people there by 2033, and the agency is building a new rocket known as Space Launch System.
+In March 2017, President Trump ordered NASA to get people there by 2033, and the agency is building a new rocket known as Space Launch System.
 It will be one heck of a ride.
 The heat energy produced by the system’s solid rocket boosters during the two-minute liftoff alone could power 92,000 homes for an entire day.
-These are the most baffling mysteries about the universe.
+How’s that for some astronomy trivia you didn’t learn in school?

 A lot of companies want to make money off space

 Meanwhile, at least four private companies are racing to be the first commercial taxi service to take paying customers into space: Boeing, Elon Musk’s SpaceX, Jeff Bezos’s Blue Origin, and Richard Branson’s Virgin Galactic.
 The first flights will most likely be to the near edge of space—more than 100 miles above Earth—where tourists can experience weightlessness and marvel at the view.
 If you want to take a ride, prepare for sticker shock: Virgin Galactic is selling tickets for $250,000.
-About 700 people have signed up.
+At least 700 people have signed up.
+You can see the wonders of space from our home planet–these are the best places to see the Northern Lights.

 You’ll be able to call from space soon